yavorfingarov/Reprise/README.md

 * `NameAttribute` assigns a name that is used for link generation and is also treated as the operation ID in the OpenAPI description.

 * `ProducesAttribute` describes a response returned from an API endpoint.
+You can derive your own attributes from this one.
 **NB:** Make sure you are using the Reprise' attribute and not the one from `Microsoft.AspNetCore.Mvc`.

 * `ExcludeFromDescriptionAttribute` marks an endpoint that is excluded from the OpenAPI description.